 At Rahoo, we advocate for teachers to empower themselves and question their current practice by asking: Is it effective?
 Is it efficient?
 Is it worth it?

-If you would like to learn about more ways to “Work Smarter, Be Happier for Teachers”, keep an eye out for our DES Approved Summer Courses 2019 by signing up to our newsletter HERE.
+If you would like to learn about more ways to “Work Smarter, Be Happier for Teachers”, check out the options HERE.

 If you would like to read Martin Stuart’s article in full: https://www.into.ie/ROI/Publications/InTouch/Archive/